gkbrasselle/DS4002CS3/README.md

 ## Section 1: Software and platform section

 This project was completed using Mac and Windows platforms.
-The coding language used was Python and the coding environment used was Google Colab.
+The coding language used was Python and the coding environments used were Google Colab and Gitpod.
 The Keras framwork was used, for which documentation can be accessed here: [https://pypi.org/project/face-recognition/](https://machinelearningmastery.com/how-to-perform-face-recognition-with-vggface2-convolutional-neural-network-in-keras)

 ## Section 2: Map of Documentation
 ### This repository is organized as follows:
 1. DATA
-    - celeb_image_data.csv --> final dataset used for analysis
+    - celeb_image_data.csv --> initial dataset used for analysis.
+This dataset reflects all of the images in the "celebrities" folder, which are separated into celebrity folders with 100 images per celeb.

     - Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project

 2. SCRIPTS